palak21/Performed-text-mining-on-tweets-using-keywords-to-find-the-availability-of-hospital-beds-in-the-stat/README.md

 To create the Amazon Kinesis Data Firehose delivery stream:
 Open the Amazon Kinesis console at https://console.aws.amazon.com/kinesis.

-For Destination, choose Amazon S3.

-Review the details of the Amazon Kinesis Data Firehose delivery stream and choose Create Delivery Stream.
+For Destination, choose Amazon S3.Review the details of the Amazon Kinesis Data Firehose delivery stream and choose Create Delivery Stream.